cjdelisle/esyr/readme.md

 # Esyr - An esy overlay

+Status: unmaintained, hopefully the core concepts have been integrated in esy

 [![Build Status](https://travis-ci.org/cjdelisle/esyr.svg?branch=master)](https://travis-ci.org/cjdelisle/esyr)

 This tool is meant to add some of the features from npm which are currently